Special Interests / Research Projects

 - Weich HSVH.
 Development of an improved approach to trans-catheter valve replacement in younger patients (current).

-- Talle M. Myocardial tissue characterization using cardiac magnetic resonance in patients with acute hypertensive crisis, raised cardiac troponin and normal or unobstructed epicardial coronary arteries (current).
+- Talle M. Myocardial tissue characterization using cardiac magnetic resonance in patients with acute hypertensive crisis, raised cardiac troponin and normal or unobstructed epicardial coronary arteries (2023).

 - Rajah M. Investigating the patterns and pathophysiology of left ventricular remodeling in high-gradient, severe aortic stenosis (current)

-- L Joubert.
-Pre-eclampsia with severe features: a multimodality assessment of its cardiovascular manifestations (current)
+- Joubert L. Pre-eclampsia with severe features: a multimodality assessment of its cardiovascular manifestations (current)